alexander-katrompas/commenting/c++/README.md

-# Proper Commenting / Committing / Architecture Example in Python
+# Proper Commenting / Committing / Architecture Example in C/C++

 Repo is not ready to be viewed.
 It will be pushed and ready for viewing within the next two days (by May 30th, 2024)